-INDIVIDUAL RETIREMENT ACCOUNT BENEFICIARY DESIGNATION SAMPLE LANGUAGE
+INDIVIDUAL RETIREMENT ACCOUNT BENEFICIARY DEFERRABLE RETIREMENT BENEFIT TRUST DESIGNATION

+SAMPLE LANGUAGE

 The following is sample language designed for a family situation where there is a spouse and/or one or more children who are minors, and where a significant portion of the decedent's assets consist of retirement plan assets such as qualified defined contribution retirement accounts or individual retirement accounts (both traditional and Roth).
-This beneficiary designation is designed to be used in connection with the sample language comprising a Designated Retirement Benefit Trust under Form 15, "Drafting for Retirement Assets."
+This beneficiary designation is designed to be used in connection with the sample language comprising a Designated Retirement Benefit Trust under Form 15\\\\, "Drafting for Retirement Assets."
 This language may not be appropriate for clients with tax planning wills or trusts which contain a marital deduction trust for the benefit of the surviving spouse.

-Primary Beneficiary: My spouse, , if my spouse survives me.
+Primary Beneficiary: My spouse, \\\\\\\, if my spouse survives me.

-Contingent Beneficiary: My descendants, by representation (defined below); provided, however, that if a Deferrable Retirement Benefit Trust is created under my last will and testament dated , such benefits shall be paid to the trustee of the Deferrable Retirement Benefit Trust.
+Contingent Beneficiary: My descendants, by representation (defined below); provided, however, that if a Deferrable Retirement Benefit Trust is created under my last will and testament dated \\\\\\, such benefits shall be paid to the trustee of the Deferrable Retirement Benefit Trust.

-By representation means that the property is to be divided into as many shares as there are thenliving descendants in the nearest degree of kinship and then-deceased descendants in the same degree who left then-living descendants.
-Each then living descendant in the nearest degree shall receive one share and the share of each then-deceased descendant in the same degree shall be divided among his or her descendants in the same manner.
+By representation means that the property is to be divided into as many shares as there are thenliving descendants in the nearest degree of kinship and then-deceased descendants in the same living descendants in the nearest degree of kinship and then-deceased descendants in the same degree who left then-living descendants.
+Each then-living descendant in the nearest degree shall receive one share and the share of each then-deceased descendant in the same degree shall be divided among his or her descendants in the same manner.